2025-2026 School Year

 Homesteading with Younger Students: Animals

 This class is homesteading animal - focused.
 An in-depth look at skills in working with chickens, goats, donkeys, horses, and ducks.
-They will learn body structures, eating habits, husbandry (caring ) for each of these types of animals.
+They will learn body structures, eating habits, husbandry (caring for and handling ) for each of these types of animals.
+Students will have hand-on opportunities to interact, care for, feed and clean up after each of these farm animals.

 Taught by Kiesha Shoemaker